 Workflow Elements: General Information

-By using the Fields page (sometimes referred to as the Field Editor), you can manage how particular boxes or check boxes are displayed on the form and what values can be selected from drop-down lists, depending on the status of the record on the form being modified.
+By using the Fields page, you can manage how particular boxes or check boxes are displayed on the form and what values can be selected from drop-down lists, depending on the status of the record on the form being modified.

 You can also configure a dialog box that is shown to a user who clicks a particular action on a specific form.
-To give you the ability to define workflow dialog boxes, the Customization Project Editor provides the Dialog Boxes page (also called the Dialog Box Editor).
+To give you the ability to define workflow dialog boxes, the Customization Project Editor provides the Dialog Boxes page.

 Learning Objectives

-In this chapter, you will learn how to modify field settings and create dialog boxes.
+In this lesson, you will learn how to modify field settings and create dialog boxes.

 Applicable Scenarios

-You specify field settings when you want to modify the display of the elements that correspond to these fields on the UI.
-You configure dialog boxes when you want users to provide additional information that causes the record's transition to a different state.
+You specify field settings when you want to modify the display of the elements that correspond to these fields in the UI.
+You configure dialog boxes when you want users to provide additional information when they initiate an action that causes the record's transition to a different state.

 You use the Fields page to modify the settings of a particular field of a specific form.
 Any of these settings can be applied unconditionally (that is, it can always be True or False), or be applied only when certain condition is met.
 You can modify the following field settings:

-• Disabled: An indicator of whether the corresponding element on the UI is visible or invisible.
+• Disabled: An indicator of whether the corresponding element in the UI is visible or invisible.

-• Hidden: An indicator of whether the corresponding element on the UI is available or unavailable.
+• Hidden: An indicator of whether the corresponding element in the UI is available or unavailable.

-• Required: An indicator of whether the corresponding element on the UI is required or optional.
+• Required: An indicator of whether the corresponding element in the UI is required or optional.

-• Display Name: The name of the corresponding element as it is displayed on the UI.
+• Display Name: The name of the corresponding element as it is displayed in the UI.

-• Default Value: The default value for the corresponding box on the UI.
+• Default Value: The default value for the corresponding box in the UI.
 This value will be inserted when a user adds a new record.

 You can enter the needed value for the element or select one of the values available in the database.
 You can also use the Formula Editor to specify values that depend on the values of other elements (for example, Type or Status).